comptoolsres/comptoolsres.github.io/TLCL_reading_notes_1.md

 When using an ssh client, like the Terminal or MobaXterm, the hostname is `hpg.rc.ufl.edu`.
 Your username is your GatorLink and the password is your GatorLink password.

 {% include note.html content="When you type your password, it will seem like the computer is not taking it.
-Nothing shows up, no *, nothing...This is a security feature common in Linux, and you should just keep typing carefully and hit Enter" %}
+Nothing shows up, no *'s, no •'s, nothing...This is a security feature common in Linux, and you should just keep typing carefully and hit Enter" %}

 ### Making Your first Keystrokes